 The converse problem also arises - a country can use monetary policy and exchange rate policy separately to gain a competitive advantage through devaluation.
-The country can devalue its currency in nominal terms, but use monetary policy to control inflation.
+That is, the country can devalue its currency in nominal terms, but use monetary policy to control inflation.
 This type of policy will cut off the channels for real price adjustment.
 China has, of course, been accused of essentially running such a policy.
 However, in China's case, there was no devaluation of the currency in nominal terms.
-Instead, the argument goes, China should have allowed a real appreciation, but by fixing its nominal exchange rate and dampening inflation, it prevented the real appreciation from occurring.
-Even if this accusation is untrue (recall, Cheung, Chinn, and Fujii 2009 find little evidence that the renminbi is overvalued), it is difficult to refute the charges.
+Instead, the argument goes, China should have allowed a real appreciation, but by fixing its nominal exchange rate and dampening inflation it prevented the real appreciation from occurring.
+Even if this is accusation is untrue (recall, Cheung, Chinn, and Fujii (2008) find little evidence the renminbi is overvalued), it is difficult to refute the charges.

-6. Currency reserves
+6. Currency Reserves

-To conduct sterilised intervention, central banks acquire foreign exchange reserves.
+In order to conduct sterilized intervention, central banks acquire foreign exchange reserves.
 The management of these reserves is the subject of an intense ongoing debate.
-I will stay out of that debate, given that it is straying too far from the central topic of this note.
+I will stay out of that debate given that it is straying too far from the central topic of this note.
 I will limit myself to three observations.

 First, many commentators and researchers argued - before the crisis - that accumulation of reserves by central banks was wasteful and ill-advised.
-It was said that central banks accumulated far more reserves than was necessary to fend off an attack on their currencies and that the reserves earned low rates of return compared with other investment opportunities.
+It was said that central banks accumulated far more reserves than was necessary to fend off an attack on their currencies, and that the reserves earned low rates of return compared to other investment opportunities.

 Since the crisis, opinions have changed.
 It turns out that on the whole, countries with a large war chest of reserves weathered the crisis relatively well - better than countries with low levels of reserves.
-Destfeld, Shambaugh, and Taylor (2008) reassess the stock of reserves needed to defend a currency.
+Obstfeld, Shambaugh, and Taylor (2008) reassess the stock of reserves needed to defend a currency.
 When the central bank is the lender of last resort, it may be required to have a very large war chest of reserves to defend the currency.
-To prevent a run on banks and subsequent flight to foreign currency, the central bank holds reserves.
+In order to prevent a run on banks and subsequent flight to foreign currency, the central bank holds reserves.
 Its potential liabilities include the bank deposits that could be converted to foreign currency.
 By maintaining a large stock of foreign exchange reserves, the central bank signals that it will be able to defend the currency, and it can therefore discourage a bank run from occurring in the first place.

-Another point to be made is that the return to the portfolios of central banks that held US Treasury bonds has been relatively very strong.
+Another point to be made is that the return to the portfolios of central banks that held U.S. Treasury bonds has been relatively very strong.
 It turns out that other assets were risky - probably riskier than the market perceived - and it was the wise investor that held a portfolio heavily weighted toward Treasuries.
-In the immediate aftermath of the crisis, the dollar appreciated (from \$1.60/€ to \$1.25/€, before weakening again to around \$1.42/€ at the time this note is being written).
-And the dollar value of Treasury bonds rose while equity markets crashed.
+In the immediate aftermath of the crisis, the dollar appreciated (from $1.60 \in 0$ and $1.25 \in 0$ before weakening again to around $1.42 \in 0$ at the time this note is being written.)
+And, the dollar value of Treasury bonds rose while equity markets crashed.